zendesk/v2_repl_app/README.md

 This repo is maintained by @zendesk/vegemite.
 You can contact us using that Github handle on issues or pull requests in this repo.
 We are often active during daytime hours on the east coast of Australia (UTC+10).

-We have a Slack channel called `vegemite` accessible to all Zendesk employees.
+We have a Slack channel called `apps` accessible to all Zendesk employees.
 The broader developer community is encouraged to get in touch with us by using the `zendesk-appdevelopers` Slack account, or by contacting us via https://support.zendesk.com.
 You can get access to the Slack channel by signing up for [App Framework V2 beta](https://goo.gl/forms/rnHRGIUj4a).